- Personal

 4. Save for a down payment.

-Your credit score can also impact your required down payment depending on the type of mortgage you’re applying for.
-A higher score can often mean a lower down payment.
-To make sure you’re ready whatever your downpayment, whenever you can, save, save, save!
+A higher credit score can often mean a lower down payment and better rates on your loan.
+While you’re working on your credit score, remember to save, save, save!
+Then, when you’re ready to finance your home, you’ll be prepared with the down payment, which can range from 1% to 20%, depending on the type of mortgage you choose.
 Maintaining a monthly budget can help you visualize your spending and save consistently.
 If you’re wondering where to start, we recommend reviewing the basics of budgeting.

-When making a big purchase like a home, your credit score is more important than ever.
-Having the best possible credit score can save you money by ensuring you get the lowest mortgage rate possible.
 For more help improving your credit, check out these good credit habits.
 Even if you aren’t ready to buy a home now, it’s important to understand that improving your credit score takes patience and persistence.
 Eager to get your credit mortgage-ready?
-Don’t be afraid to get started today!
+There’s no better time to begin than today!

 *Additional data charges may apply.
 Please see your wireless carrier for more information.